 When the NFL season ends with the Super Bowl, the scene quickly shifts to free agency and the draft.
 The hype around those events are massive, but they also die down by about mid-May.
 We are now approaching three months without real, new football news and stories.
-But never fear, the football drought ends this weekend.
+But never fear, the football drought begins its demise this week.

-The NFL preseason officially kicked off last week, but most teams, including the Green Bay Packers and Minnesota Vikings, played their preseason openers this week.
+The NFL preseason officially kicked off last week but most teams, including the Green Bay Packers and Minnesota Vikings, have their preseason openers this week.
 It’s almost a football mini-holiday.
 Even as a kid growing up, the start of the preseason was a welcome sight that took a priority in the last days of summer.

 Baseball season had its time, and the Minnesota Twins and Milwaukee Brewers are still holding strong in their postseason pushes.
-Even Minnesota United is sitting in second place in the Western Conference standings and played in the U.S. Open Cup semifinals Wednesday night.
-And as those seasons continue, and important games become more prevalent, they will still certainly draw attention.
+Even Minnesota United is sitting in second place in the Western Conference standings and plays in the U.S. Open Cup semifinals Wednesday night.
+And as those season continue, and important games become more prevalent, they will certainly still draw attention.
 It’s a treat to see regional teams holding their own and sticking on a path to the postseason.

 The first college football games begin in a little more than two weeks, with the high school season kicking off the following week before the calendar flips to September.